 Germany company Langer Chen makes coats from organic cotton, eco-wool, Tencel, organic linen and recycled polyester in their own factory in China.
 With the goal of making demonstrating that not all clothing from China needs to be fast fashion in 2009 the founders of this company opened a Jiecco textile plant just outside of Shanghai.
 Now the Jiecco facility is a GOTS certified organic and fair facility that specialises in the production of sustainable fashion.
 Some of their garments are blended with synthetic fibres which would make some of them non-recyclable and non-compostable.

 Monkind make organic clothing Portugal, in factories that have either already met the requirements to be certified under the Global Organic Textile Standards (GOTS), or are actively working towards this certification.
 They state that the bags that they pack finished items in are 100% recycled and 100% biodegradable.
 The company also only uses electricity created from renewable energy sources and recycled paper in the office.
-They also ship all of their items from either our warehouse located close to their production in Portugal or their warehouse in the Netherlands, whichever is closest to the customer. warehouse to you.
+They also ship all of their items from either our warehouse located close to their production in Portugal or their warehouse in the Netherlands, whichever is closest to the customer.
 Interestingly they explain that they don’t do free returns and explain that often free returns result in lots of perfectly good clothing being destroyed because large retailers don’t want to invest the time or money in processing them.

 Two Thirds is a Spanish brand offering clothing from men and women, some of which are made from organic or recycled fabric.
 Their buttons are made from vegetable ivory (corozo), their zippers come from a company that only manufactures in Europe (YKK) and the padding in their jackets is raw cotton and therefore 100% biodegradable.
 They also avoid using leather on their clothing and have vegan backpacks made from canvas.